sunebelle/4.-Amazon-react-app/README.md

-Here is a Amazon webpage making with create-react-app
+This is an Amazon fake webpage making with create-react-app

 # https://react21-9446b.web.app/